Here, I’ll use my own personal example to discuss a few dimensions of T3 monotherapy, which I envision as a “wheelchair.”

 I had chronic low FT3 and high-normal FT4 for at least the final 3 years on standard Synthroid therapy, which is as far back as my thyroid test history records go.

-My TSH on Synthroid was absolutely uncontrollable, unreasonable, and generally high due to a rare genetic condition I’ll mention below.
-Plus, I have an atrophied thyroid, now known to be caused by TSH-Receptor blocking antibodies, and these antibodies act directly on the pituitary and can make TSH fluctuate high in ways that contradict the FT4 level.
+My TSH on Synthroid was absolutely uncontrollable, unreasonable, and generally high due to antibodies and possible genetic issues I’ll mention below.
+Plus, I have an atrophied thyroid, now known to be caused by TSH-Receptor blocking antibodies, and these antibodies act directly on the TSH ultrashort feedback loop in the pituitary and can make TSH levels contradict the FT4 level.
 My former doctors compromised by ignoring my wild TSH and just keeping my FT4 under the top of its reference.

 Then something triggered a fall into illness in late 2015, and I was nearly incapacitated by multiple mysterious health challenges for three months, mid-January to mid April 2016.

 During this challenging time of daily suffering, I acquired an adverse cardiovascular response to T4 hormone.
 The worst symptoms with T4 were night and day random chest pains that seemed to be spasms or painful squeezes in or near branches of my aorta.
-I kept a pain and symptom diary and the data was interesting to analyze.
+This was not a medical diagnosis, but I deduced their locations over time based on looking at anatomy charts while being tortured with pain: Sometimes it was the left side subclavian artery, another day or time it was the ileal, or splanchic, mesenteric/renal, etc. I kept a pain and symptom diary and analyzed my data and saw patterns develop over the weeks and months.
 Within a few seconds after spasms, I would get numbness and weakness in the adjacent limb, or pain in the organ it led to, or lightheadedness as if from poor blood circulation if the vessel led upward to my neck and head.

 This was not “chest wall pain.”
-No, I eventually developed a costochondritis flare-up of my Ankylosing Spondylitis in my lower ribs during this health crisis, but that was a very different sort of pain that responded to motion.
+No, I eventually developed a costochondritis flare-up of my Ankylosing Spondylitis in my lower ribs during this health crisis, but that was a very different sort of pain that responded to motion in the ribs.

-My vascular symptoms responded to very minor dose changes of levothyroxine (T4), likely because of the quick response of my Deiodinase Type 3 enzyme that was overactive at the time (Reverse T3 levels were 33 ng/dL, far above a reference boundary of 25).
+My vascular symptoms responded to very minor dose changes of levothyroxine (T4), likely because of the quick response of my Deiodinase Type 3 enzyme that was overactive at the time (Reverse T3 levels were 33 ng/dL during illness, far above a reference range of 8 – 25).